OWASP/CheatSheetSeries/cheatsheets/Web_Service_Security_Cheat_Sheet.md

 ## Output Encoding

-Web services need to ensure that output sent to clients is encoded to be consumed as data and not as scripts.
+Web services need to ensure that the output sent to clients is encoded to be consumed as data and not as scripts.
 This gets pretty important when web service clients use the output to render HTML pages either directly or indirectly using AJAX objects.

-**Rule**: All the rules of output encoding applies as per [Cross Site Scripting Prevention Cheat Sheet](Cross_Site_Scripting_Prevention_Cheat_Sheet.md) .
+**Rule**: All the rules of output encoding applies as per [Cross Site Scripting Prevention Cheat Sheet](Cross_Site_Scripting_Prevention_Cheat_Sheet.md).

 ## Virus Protection

-[SOAP](https://en.wikipedia.org/wiki/SOAP) provides the ability to attach files and document to [SOAP](https://en.wikipedia.org/wiki/SOAP) messages.
+[SOAP](https://en.wikipedia.org/wiki/SOAP) provides the ability to attach files and documents to [SOAP](https://en.wikipedia.org/wiki/SOAP) messages.
 This gives the opportunity for hackers to attach viruses and malware to these [SOAP](https://en.wikipedia.org/wiki/SOAP) messages.

 **Rule**: Ensure Virus Scanning technology is installed and preferably inline so files and attachments could be checked before being saved on disk.

-**Rule**: Ensure Virus Scanning technology is regularly updated with the latest virus definitions / rules.
+**Rule**: Ensure Virus Scanning technology is regularly updated with the latest virus definitions/rules.

 ## Message Size